WFP-VAM/DataBridgesKnots/README.md

 ### Installing required tools

 This project uses `uv` to manage dependencies and environments.
 See [here](https://docs.astral.sh/uv/getting-started/installation/) for installation, and [here](https://docs.astral.sh/uv/guides/projects/) for basic use.
 `uv` uses information on dependencies in the `pyproject.toml` file and continuously maintains a detailed description of the required environment in the `uv.lock` file.

 This project uses `make` to automate common project management tasks.
 For installation see: [Windows](https://leangaurav.medium.com/how-to-setup-install-gnu-make-on-windows-324480f1da69), [Ubuntu Linux](https://linuxhint.com/install-make-ubuntu/), [OSX](https://formulae.brew.sh/formula/make)

-Once you have these two core tools installed, simply run `$ make install-tools` to install additional tools necessary for linting, formatting and testing.

 ### Virtual environment
-To set up the environment for the first time, run
+To set up the environment for the first time (including all dev tools like black, isort, ruff, mypy, pytest, mkdocs, etc.), run:

 ```commandline
 $ make install
 ```

+This will install the package with all dependencies and dev tools defined in `pyproject.toml`.

 To run any script or command inside the environment, run: